tienbk97/PubSubPattern/README.md

 ## Overview

 Using Publish Subcribe pattern to implement a message passing application where
+1. A Message contains a topic and its payload.
-1. Publisher can send messages to multiple topics.
+2. Publisher can send messages to multiple topics.
-2. Subscriber can subscribe and receive messages from multiple topics.
+3. Subscriber can subscribe and receive messages from multiple topics.
-3. Broker is the one handle receiving from Publishers & broadcasting messages to the correct Subscribers
+4. Broker is the one handle receiving from Publishers & broadcasting messages to the correct Subscribers

 ## How it works